redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 .PRECONDITION

+1. A file named `/TODO` does not exist on the system
+2. A file named `/tmp` exists on the system

 .PROCEDURE

-1. Check that the file `/TOTO` does not exist
-2. Run the command `sec-lsm-manager-cmd path /TOTO default` and check it that returns an error
+1. Run the command `sec-lsm-manager-cmd path /TOTO default` and check it that returns an error
-3. Check that the file `/tmp` exists
-4. Run the command `sec-lsm-manager-cmd path /tmp default` and check it that does not return an error but a valid acknowledge
+2. Run the command `sec-lsm-manager-cmd path /tmp default` and check it that does not return an error but a valid acknowledge

 ### Check path type validity of path properties